 A government modification program may be available to specific borrowers, depending on the type of mortgage.
 In the case of Fannie Mae and Freddie Mac or USDA mortgages, or mortgages that are FHA-insured or VA-guaranteed, a homeowner may qualify for government mortgage modification programs.
 Additionally, several investors are offering in-house ‘proprietary’ modification options, which may or may not meet your specific needs.

 There are many foreclosure alternatives out there, but one may be more appropriate than others.
-Knowledgeable and well-trained Royal Oak bankruptcy lawyers can help you decide by pointing out the pros and cons of loan modifications and bankruptcy filings.
+Knowledgeable and well-trained Troy bankruptcy lawyers can help you decide by pointing out the pros and cons of loan modifications and bankruptcy filings.

 I wanted to avoid foreclosure, but my application was denied.
 Can I appeal?